To learn about any of CEBCP’s past and present policing projects, please click on the links below.

 - Body-Worn Cameras: Knowledge Gaps and Opportunities (completed)

 - Identifying effective investigative practices: A National Study Using Trajectory Analysis (ongoing)

-- Evaluating the Crime Control and Cost-Benefit Effectiveness of License Plate Recognition (LPR) Technology (ongoing)
+- Evaluating the Crime Control and Cost-Benefit Effectiveness of License Plate Recognition (LPR) Technology (completed)

 - The Evidence-Based Policing Matrix and Matrix Demonstration Projects (ongoing)

 - Implementing and Evaluating Community Policing in Hot Spots of Juvenile Offending (completed)

 - Increasing Collective Efficacy at Crime Hot Spots (ongoing)